rki-mf1/CoVpipe2/README.md

     --lcs_cutoff             Plot linages above this threshold [default: 0.03]

     Primer detection:
+    --bamclipper_additional_parameters      Additional parameters for BAMClipper [default: false] Use -u INT and -d INT to adjust the primer detection window of BAMClipper: extend upstream (-u) or downstream (-d) from the 5' most nt of primer [default from BAMClipper: -u 1 -d 5]
     --primer_bedpe           Provide the path to the primer BEDPE file. [default: false] TAB-delimited text file containing at least 6 fields, see here: https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bedpe-format